The development of NRICH Secondary resources is informed by the following beliefs:

 This leads us to believe that all learners are entitled to:

-NRICH aims to offer free resources for teachers who are committed to nurturing confident, resourceful and enthusiastic learners of mathematics.
+NRICH aims to offer free resources for teachers who are committed to nurturing curious, confident, resourceful and enthusiastic learners of mathematics.
 To find out more, see Enriching the Secondary Curriculum.

 Our beliefs are informed by articles, books, videos and research.